dansheffler/dtsheffler.com/_posts/2014-07-26-notebook-annotation.md

+---
+title: Notebook Annotation
+tags: [Notetaking]
+summary: A description of the way that I go back and annotate my notebooks.
+---

 As I outlined in my last post, I split my note taking between engagement notes and memory notes---the former with a notebook and pen and the latter with a computer.
 A typical page in my notebook